top of page

 Monument Valley

-Roughly eight miles past Jug Handle Arch you'll find an unsigned dirt road on the left side of the road leading to the Poison Spider Dinosaur Tracks Trailhead.
+Then, we continued along Rt 279 to reach the Poison Spider Dinosaur Tracks Trailhead.
 A short walk leads to a large Navajo sandstone rock slab containing two perfectly preserved dinosaur footprints.
 The slab containing the tracks at some point fell from the cliffs high above and now rest firmly on the side of the mesa.
-They're believed to be have been created during the Early Jurassic period around 190 million years ago and belonged to a dinosaur that stood around 5-1/2' tall at the hip according to the placard below.
-There are also numerous petroglyphs above the slab, so make sure to catch those.
+They're believed to be have been created during the Early Jurassic period around 190 million years ago and belonged to a dinosaur that stood around 5-1/2' tall at the hip according to a nearby placard.
+We also explored above the slab containing the dino tracks, where we found a slew of petroglyph panels.

-Roughly one mile past the dinosaur tracksite you'll find a signed pull-off for a very large panel of petroglyphs and pictographs located on a rock wall right on Rt 279.
+Roughly one mile past the dinosaur tracksite, we encountered a pull-off for a very large panel of petroglyphs along Rt 279.
 Google Maps lists the waypoint as Roadside Petroglyphs, but they're formally known as the Utah Highway 279 Rock Art Site.
 The petroglyphs range from just ten feet off the ground to more than thirty feet up, span more than one hundred feet across the wall, and are believed to have been the work of the Archaic and Fremont.
-You'll notice what looks to be a watermark on the rock wall, but it's actually the old dirt line before a talus slope was removed to build Rt 279.
-There are many objects carved into the wall including a large bear with hunters at its nose and over its back near the far right end of the panel.
-At the far left of the wall, at least twelve round holes carved into the sandstone that once held the roof poles of a structure that was excavated by archaeologists prior to road construction.

-After exploring the panel continue along Rt 279, head back through Moab, and venture out to Newspaper Rock Historical Monument.
-Along the drive you'll pass by the western edge of the La Sal Mountains, the large Entrada sandstone Wilson Arch named after Dry Valley pioneer Joe Wilson, and Church Rock, a gumdrop shaped sandstone formation need the entrance to Canyonland's Needles District.
+After exploring the area, we continued along Rt 279, headed back through Moab, and ventured out to Newspaper Rock Historical Monument near the Needle District of Canyonlands National Park.
 A short walk is all that's required to view Newspaper Rock, a massive petroglyph panel etched in sandstone recording nearly 2,000 years of early human activity.
 Archaic, Basketmaker, Fremont and Pueblo culture all etched on the rock from BC time to around 1300 AD.
-Later, Ute and Navajo, as well as early European Americans made their contributions.
-The Navajo refer to the rock as Tse' Hane' '' or "rock that tells a story," but the true purpose of the rock remains a mystery to this day.
-This shouldn't be confused with the Newspaper Rock Petroglyphs District in Arizona's Petrified Forest National Park.

-Another great stop along the way to tonight's campground is the Butler Wash Ruins along Comb Ridge in Bears Ears National Monument.
+We followed up Newspaper Rock with a short hike out to the Butler Wash Ruins in Bears Ears National Monument.
 Built by the Anasazi in the 1200's, the cave ruins reflect the full range of living activities: habitation, ceremonial, farming, hunting, storage, and tool making.
 An overlook at the end of the trail provides a great view of the four kivas inside the dwelling as well as several other structures to the left of the main complex.
-The ruins are remarkably well preserved, likely due to how challenging it can be getting down to the ruins from the cliffs above.

 Antelope Canyon (0.5 miles/flat)